-Located on southwestern Wisconsin’s Driftless Area Wildcat Mountain State Park is a special and one-of-a-kind destination for RV.
-You can feast your eyes on the Kickapoo River, which at over 100-miles long is the longest tributary of the Wisconsin River.
-Sitting on 3,603 acres occupied by thick woodlands, a crystal clear river, and babbling creeks, this park boasts of spectacular views while offering visitors the opportunity to fish, hike, and picnic in the area.
+Wildcat Mountain State Park sits on the edge of a hill looking down over the majestic Kickapoo River Valley.
+The Kickapoo River, which at over 100 miles long, is the longest tributary of the Wisconsin River.
+Sitting on 3,603 acres occupied by thick woodlands, a crystal clear river, and babbling creeks, this park boasts a spectacular landscape while offering visitors the opportunity to fish, hike, and picnic in the area.

-For plant and animal lovers, Wildcat State Park features a huge unexploited wooded area that is an abode to various species.
-For birders, there are plenty of herons, kingfishers, and bald eagles preying on the Kickapoo River banks so remember to pack a pair of binoculars in the camper.
-In the parks pine trees, you will find warblers, vultures, and hawks.
+For plant and animal lovers, Wildcat Mountain State Park features a huge unexploited wooded area that is a haven for various species.
+For birders, there are plenty of herons, kingfishers, and bald eagles nesting near the Kickapoo River banks, so remember to pack a pair of binoculars in the camper.
+In the forest, keep an eye out for warblers, vultures, and hawks.
 The largest percentage of Wildcat Mountain State Park is covered by lush green vegetation varying with each region.
-This makes it a great destination for those inspired by nature and those seeking to widen their knowledge of plants.
-Along the Kickapoo River plant enthusiasts will be thrilled to identify different plants.
-Deep in the park, there are white pines, ferns, and hemlock trees.
-There are plenty of wildlife species too such as snakes, squirrels, and deer.
-Nature lovers of all ages will be in paradise during an RV road trip to Wildcat Mountain State Park.

 Wildcat Mountain State Park offers a pet-friendly campground with 30 campsites located on the top of the hill for tents, RVs, and trailers.
 In addition, there are three designated group camping sites with a maximum capacity of 75 campers.
 All campsites are open for reservation except sites 22 and 105.
 These two are available on a first-come, first-served basis.

 Wildcat Mountain State Park campsites feature amenities such as a dump station, showers, fire rings, picnic tables, and flush toilets.
-Campsites can fit a maximum RV length of 35 feet and there are no electric hookups.
-Pets must always be on a leash, however, remember to inquire from the parks office pets may not be allowed in some areas.
+Campsites can fit a maximum RV length of 35 feet.
+Only ten sites have electric hookups; the rest are primitive.

-All campsites are open for reservation except sites 22 and 105.
+All campsites are open for reservations except sites 22 and 105.
 These two are available on a first-come, first-served basis.

 Wildcat Mountain State Park is home to 26 miles of well-marked trails.
-History buffs will enjoy the two and a half miles Old Settlers Trail which is named after early settlers.
+History buffs will enjoy the 2.5 miles of Old Settlers Trail which is named after early settlers.
 The Hemlock Nature Trail meanders along Kickapoo River giving spectacular views of diverse plants growing near the shores and birds before leading to the park’s observation point.
 The scenic Ice Cave Trail weaves along the Billing Creek vegetation before cutting through sandstone formations.
 For those who prefer a short and less tedious hike, the Prairie Trail is a good choice.
 Make sure to pack your hiking boots in the motorhome for this camping adventure.